Miracle: Christianity

-The gospels record three sorts of miracles performed by Jesus: exorcisms, cures, and nature wonders.
+The gospels record three sorts of miracles performed by Jesus: exorcisms, cures, and natural wonders.
 In the Gospel of John, the miracles are referred to as "signs" and the emphasis is on God demonstrating his underlying normal activity in remarkable ways.
 In the New Testament, the greatest miracle is the resurrection of Jesus, the event central to Christian faith.

 Jesus explains in the New Testament that miracles are performed by faith in God.
 "If you have faith as small as a mustard seed, you can say to this mountain, 'move from here to there' and it will move."
 (Gospel of Matthew 17:20).
 After Jesus returned to heaven, the Book of Acts records the disciples of Jesus praying to God to grant that miracles be done in his name for the purpose of convincing onlookers that he is alive.
 (Acts 4:29–31).

 Other passages mention false prophets who will be able to perform miracles to deceive "if possible, even the elect of Christ" (Matthew 24:24).
 2 Thessalonians 2:9 says, "And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of His mouth, and shall destroy with the brightness of His coming: Even him, whose coming is after the working of Satan with all power and signs and lying wonders, and with all deceivableness of unrighteousness in them that perish; because they received not the love of the Truth, that they might be saved."
 Revelation 13:13,14 says, "And he doeth great wonders, so that he maketh fire come down from heaven on the earth in the sight of men, and deceiveth them that dwell on the earth by the means of those miracles which he had power to do in the sight of the beast; saying to them that dwell on the earth, that they should make an image to the beast, which had the wound by a sword, and did live."
 Revelation 16:14 says, "For they are the spirits of devils, working miracles, which go forth unto the kings of the earth and of the whole world, to gather them to the battle of that great day of God Almighty."
 Revelation 19:20 says, "And the beast was taken, and with him the false prophet that wrought miracles before him, with which he deceived them that had received the mark of the beast, and them that worshipped his image.
 These both were cast alive into a lake of fire burning with brimstone."
 These passages indicate that signs, wonders, and miracles are not necessarily committed by God.
 These miracles not committed by God are labeled as false(pseudo) miracles though which could mean that they are deceptive in nature and are not the same as the true miracles committed by God.